-VI-EPSCoR is a territorial program of the
+VI-EPSCoR is a Territorial program of the

-National Science Foundation, hosted by
+National Science Foundation hosted by

-the University of the Virgin Islands.
+the University of the Virgin Islands

-The Virgin Islands Experimental Program to Stimulate Competitive Research (VI-EPSCoR) was awarded $20,000,000 by the National Science Foundation to implement the project Mare Nostrum Caribbean: Stewardship through Strategic Research and Workforce Development.
+The Virgin Islands Established Program to Stimulate Competitive Research (VI-EPSCoR) was awarded $20,000,000 by the National Science Foundation to implement the project Mare Nostrum Caribbean: Stewardship through Strategic Research and Workforce Development.
 The project period is August, 2014 – July, 2019.

 This grant presents a unique opportunity to address the implications of climate change for insular social-ecological systems.
 Small island communities suffer from a suite of similar problems: limited natural resources, narrow economic base, emigration of young professionals seeking better economic opportunities, heavy reliance on outside entities for goods and services, and the ever-increasing threat of global climate change.